mpcarl-ibm/crs-docs/_api/reference.md

 #### Create a new bucket

 A `PUT` issued to the endpoint root will create a bucket when a string is provided.
+Bucket names must be unique, and accounts are limited to 100 buckets each.

 **Syntax**